 Knowledge, Skills, and Abilities

-Communication skills both written and oral.
-Excellent spelling, grammar, and editing skills.
+- Ability to communicate well both in written and oral form.
+This includes excellent spelling, grammar, and editing skills.

-Ability to work will with minimal supervision in a team-oriented environment.
+- Ability to work well with minimal supervision in a team-oriented environment.

 - Ability to communicate in a courteous, professional, and cooperative manner with staff and students, and to maintain patience and understanding in stressful situations.